Ancient Greece was home to a lot of amazing temples and statues.

 7. Apart from its huge size and its locations inside the Temple of Zeus, other things that made the Statue of Zeus at Olympia so impressive were its decorations.
 His drapery was made of gold and his throne was ornamented with ebony, ivory, and precious stones.

-8. The Temple of Zeus in the city of Olympia where the statue of Zeus resided in was built by Elean architect Libon.
+8. The Temple of Zeus in the city of Olympia where the statue of Zeus resided was built by Elean architect Libon.
 Construction started in 470 B.C. and is believed to have finished around 457 B.C.
 This means that the Temple of Zeus already existed for 22 years before the statue of Zeus was commissioned.

 9. Because of the fact that the Statue of Zeus was so huge, it most probably wasn’t an easy job in order to get it in position inside the temple.
 It required both the dismantling of the internal columns to reposition them, and make substantial modifications to the cella, the small chamber inside the temple that the statue was placed in.

 10. Olympia was a very humid place.
 Because of this, the ivory panels that created the skin of the statue required constant care.
-So much that it needed to be coated with olive oil once a day to avoid the ivory to crack.
+So much that it needed to be coated with olive oil once a day to avoid the ivory cracking.

 11. According to Pausanias, traveler, and geographer that visited the Temple of Zeus and saw the statue inside it, the sandals Zeus were wearing were made of gold, and the pedestal they were resting on was decorated with reliefs that depicted Amazonomachy, Mythical battles between the Greeks and the Amazons.

 12. Roman Emperor Constantine the Great converted to Christianity in 312 A.D. he instantly did a very Christian thing.
 He ordered that the gold inside all pagan temples and from all pagan monuments should be stripped.
 This included the gold and precious stones used to decorate the Statue of Zeus at Olympia.